salviyas/Computer-Vision/README.md

 # Computer-Vision

-Learning Basics of Computer Vision in Python
+Learning Basics of Computer Vision in Python (check the colab notebook for understanding)